 Rhian has supported the DLCC’s efforts to increase its sustainability and to ensure it has the foundations for long term success.

 Rachel Kelly is a British author and mental health advocate.
 She has worked as a journalist at The Times, and is the author of the books Black Rainbow, Walking on Sunshine, The Happy Kitchen and Singing in the Rain.

 Rachel speaks publicly about her experience of mental health to help educate others and break down the stigma around mental health.
 She writes regularly for the national press, gives television and radio interviews, and runs workshops for mental health organisations, companies and universities.
 She is an official ambassador for mental health charities Rethink Mental Illness, SANE and The Counselling Foundation.

 Nicola Walton is a writer, lecturer and author, specialising in finance.
-She advises other charities in Oxford on corporate development in her role as a trustee on the patrons board at the Ashmolean Museum of Art & Archaeology and as a member of the Honorary Council of Modern Art Oxford.
+She advises other charities in Oxford on corporate development in her role as a trustee on the patrons board at the Ashmolean Museum of Art & Archaeology.
 Other voluntary roles have included three years as a magistrate in London.
 Her employers have included LBC Radio and The Independent newspaper.
 She wrote and taught an economics module for an MA Financial Journalism course at City University, London.